 What’s On The Menu?

 The demise of my healthy eating started on March 13th.
 To be more specific, it was Friday the 13th.
 The governor announced schools would be closed for at least 6 weeks.
 I grabbed the snacks that would not be going into lunch boxes anytime soon and brainstormed a game plan.
 Three juice boxes and more cookies than a human should ever consume in a single sitting later, I optimistically made out a healthy menu for meals and snacks that didn’t include what I was currently eating.

 I did manage to make some healthy meals, but as the weeks went on chicken nuggets, fries, sandwiches, pizza, and ordering meals to go became more frequent.
 I started eating more and moving less.
 My kids were always eating because they were “starving,” and I was continually eating because I was stressed.
-Breakfast, lunch, and dinner slowly started to blur together.
-I even vented to friends about how much eating was going on at my house while I was eating.
+Breakfast, lunch, and dinner slowly started blurring together.
+I even vented to friends about how much eating was going on at my house while eating.

 It truly has been a year for the books.
 If you found yourself a little heavier than you were before quarantine, join the club.
 You are not alone.
-Even intermittent fastening dieters went silent on social media.
-The Corona 10 is real and don’t be too hard on yourself.
+Even intermittent fasting dieters went silent on social media.
+The Corona 10 is real, and don’t be too hard on yourself.
 You know why?
-Because you are awesome and you’ve got this!
+Because you are awesome, and you’ve got this!
 Internet high five!

 If you enjoyed this article, than you will love this.